 Craft a comprehensive rebranding plan

-Any rebrand deserves a strong rebranding strategy.
+Any marketer worth their salt understands the benefits of a strong marketing strategy.
+And any rebrand deserves a strong rebranding strategy.
 But with so many more details to manage, your name change rebrand will flounder without a comprehensive plan to back it up.
 Your rebranding plan should carefully map out all risks, leads times, and interdependencies, as well as roles and responsibilities.

 For example, in order to rebrand your signage, you’ll need to: